HSLdevcom/jore4/wiki/onboarding.md

 Ask the sensitive details from the team.

+### Jore3 test database

+[Jore3](jore3.md) has a test database.

-After successfully connecting to the bastion host, you can run locally e.g.
+After successfully connecting to the bastion host as described in the section [on how to connect to the Azure environment](#Connecting to the Azure environment via bastion host), you can run locally e.g.
 ```sh
 python -m pip install mssql-cli
 mssql-cli -S localhost,<LOCAL_PORT> -d joretest